patrikvince/iphone_sraper/README.md

 # iphone_scraper

-Scrape Iphones and the prices from Árukereső.hu
+Scrape Iphones and their prices from Árukereső.hu